Parbudyal Singh

 Parbudyal Singh (Ph.D., McMaster University) is a Professor of Human Resource Management at York University, Toronto.
 Dr. Singh’s research covers emerging issues in human resources management and labor relations.

 Parbudyal Singh (Ph.D., McMaster University) is a Professor of Human Resource Management at York University, Toronto.
 Dr. Singh’s research covers emerging issues in human resources management and labor relations.
-He has more than 100 refereed publications, many in top refereed journals such as Industrial Relations, Human Resource Management, Organizational Psychology Review, Journal of Business Ethics, Leadership Quarterly, British Journal of Industrial Relations, International Journal of Human Resource Management, Journal of Labor Research, Management International Review, Journal of Business and Psychology, Comparative Labor Law Journal, Relations Industrielles, Journal of Vocational Behavior, Human Resource Management Review, Personnel Review, and Human Resource Planning.
-He is a co-author of one of Canada's leading textbook on Human Resources Management (Managing Human Resources, 7th Canadian edition, Nelson Canada, 2013).
+He has more than 100 refereed publications, many in top refereed journals such as Industrial Relations, Human Resource Management, Organizational Psychology Review, Journal of Business Ethics, Leadership Quarterly, British Journal of Industrial Relations, International Journal of Human Resource Management, Journal of Vocational Behavior, and Human Resource Management Review.
+He is the lead author of Canada's leading textbook on compensation (Strategic Compensation in Canada, 7th edition), and one of Canada's leading textbook on Human Resources Management (Managing Human Resources, 11th Canadian edition, Nelson Canada, 2024).

 Degrees